 Budget Enforcement Act (BEA) of 1990

-The BEA is a recently expired law that was designed to limit discretionary spending while ensuring that any new entitlement program or tax cut did not increase deficits.
+The BEA is a recently expired law that was designed to limit discretionary spending while ensuring that any changes to entitlement programs or tax laws did not increase deficits.
 It set annual limits on discretionary spending.

 Budget Resolution